NextGenSec-Github/Coding/README.md

   Each project has its dedicated folder with a README.md file, code files, and any necessary resources.

 - **/Fundamentals:**
   Explore fundamental Python concepts in dedicated folders.
-Each topic includes exercises and examples to reinforce learning.

 # Getting Started

 If you're new to Python, start with the fundamentals in the `/Fundamentals` directory.
 If you're already familiar, jump into the projects that interest you.
-Every project folder contains a README with instructions, expected outcomes, and guidance.
+Every project folder contains instructions, expected outcomes, and guidance.

 # Projects